temporalio/edu-ai-workshop-mcp/exercises/02_MCP_Temporal_HITL/README.md

 12. Create a tool which invokes the `GetConversionAmount` Query.
   - Use this provided comment that describes what the tool does so that the tool can present its capabilities to the MCP Client.
   """Query the converted amount from a currency conversion workflow."""
+  - Our solution is in our solution is in `/solution/mcp_servers/invoice.py`
 13. Save your `mcp_servers/invoice.py` file.

 ## Part E: Testing Your MCP Tools